 Junck, Werner, born 28-11-1895 in Magdeburg,

 joined the Army as a war volunteer, age 19, in the 4th Field Artillery Regiment.
-He was wounded in hospital from 11-10-1915 until 21-12-1915 and started a pilot training
+During WW!
+Werner was wounded in a hospital from 11-10-1915 until 21-12-1915 and started a pilot training

 on 12-03-1916.
 He ended the war as the leader of the 8th Fighter Squadron and retired on 31-05-1923.
-He reactivated in Hermann Goering´s (did you know) (see Goering-Fock),

 (Emmy Sonnemann)

-and (Goering Peter)
+and (Göring Peter)

 growing Luftwaffe